hashim222/mha-bank/README.md

 * ### Fixed Bugs
     * The first time I made use of the validator, I got too many warnings for "long lines", as well as a "trailing space" warning.
 Eventually, I managed to fix all of those warnings.

-    * Furthermore, I found out that the user could not input dots, so whenever the user tried to input a ".", for example, when the user tried to input £10.50, the program would not let him deposit or withdraw money. so I used the replace('.', '') function to fix the issue.
+    * Furthermore, I found out that the user could not input dots, so whenever the user tried to input a ".", for example, when the user tried to input £10.50, the program would not let the user deposit or withdraw money. so I used the replace('.', '') function to fix the issue.

     ![image for bug occuerd i used to check my project](/readme-images/bug-fixed.png)

     * Even though the code was reviewed, no one spotted another issue until I ran the program multiple times.
-In the deposit section, when I tried to do "1.2.3" the program crashed, so I was relieved to find that, and I fixed it by adding replace('.', '', 1) to the code.
+In the deposit section, when I tried to do "1.2.3" the program crashed, so I was relieved to find that since this was one day before submitting my project, and I fixed it by adding replace('.', '', 1) to the code.

     ![image for bug occuerd issue 2 used to check my project](/readme-images/fixed-issue-2.png)